 This course continues the discussion of physical ideas begun in PHYS 181.
 Topics include optics, electricity and magnetism, electromagnetic waves and electric circuits.
 The laboratory work focuses on measurement and observation to enhance conceptual understanding of the material.

-Analysis of static equilibrium problems for engineering structures.
-Involves vectors and scalar treatment of coplanar and noncoplanar force systems.
-Particle and rigid body equilibrium, area and mass movements of inertia, equivalent force systems, distributed forces, friction, internal forces.
-Offered alternate years.
+This class focuses on the analysis of static equilibrium problems related to engineering structures.
+Involves vectors and scalar treatment of 2D and 3D force systems.
+Covers particle and rigid body equilibrium, equivalent force systems, truss and frame analysis, distributed forces, and internal forces.

-An introduction to the thermodynamics and statistical physics, special relativity as well as elementary topics in quantum physics.
-The history and development of experimental and theoretical work in the physics of the 20th century will be strongly emphasized.
-The laboratory work emphasizes experimental technique, problem solving and data analysis, and is integral to the curriculum.
+An introduction to special relativity and elementary topics in quantum physics.
+The history and development of experimental and theoretical work in the physics of the 20th century are strongly emphasized.
+The laboratory work emphasizes experimental technique, problem solving and data analysis, and is integral to the course.
 Topics of investigation in the laboratory will include a number of important experiments drawn from the history and development of modern physics.
-Students are encouraged to alter or extend many of the experiments and engage in projects.
+Students may alter or extend the laboratory experiments and engage in projects.

 A continuation of PHYS 281 with applications of quantum physics to nuclear, atomic, solid state, elementary particle physics and astrophysics.
 Topics of investigation in the laboratory will include a number of classic experiments drawn from the history and development of modern physics.
 Students are expected to alter or extend many of the experiments and engage in projects.
 The course includes instruction in scientific writing.